 Every radiostation has its name, so does KilRock.
 When we were thinking about the right name for our radio station, it wasn’t easy to pick the right one at first.
 Quite important to us was to find a name that would make clear to our listeners what our music format was.
 Also should the station brand be related to the area our radio station is situated.
 KilRock is an online radiostation, but a medium wave service as well.
 It should also be clear to our AM listeners we serve the Dordrecht Kil area on medium wave too.

-We gave the ‘rock’-part in KilRock a second thought too, because there is a difference in interpretation of what ‘rock’ music should sound like.
+We gave the ‘rock’-part in KilRock a second thought too.
+There is a quite a difference in interpretation of what ‘rock’ music does sound like.
 In the main part of North-America, a more middle of the road interpretation of the term is common, whereas European people use the word rock to specify a rougher kind of music; more like rock ‘n’ roll, hard rock, or even metal or speed metal.
-Quite a difference ‘ey?

 The KilRock music format consists of a few different genres: